KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

     Analytical driver schema - Example.

 Once defined, a driver can be related to many documents, driving their behaviour and filters in a common way.
 This way, a user who runs different documents that use the same drivers always receives the same parameter form, applying the same filters over shown data.
 In fact, when an authenticated user (with its roles and profile) runs an analytical document, its technical metadata are read, mainly in terms of document template and related drivers.
 Based on them, a customized page for the parameters input is produced, according to the driver logic for the end user role.
-The selected values are then validated and the final output comes to the user. :numref:`overallprocess` shows this process.
+The selected values are then validated and the final output comes to the user.
+Next figure shows this process.

 Thanks to analytical drivers, a single document is able to cover the analytical demands of various categories of users, with noticeable advantages in terms of: